Cosmian/kms/documentation/docs/cli/ec/keys.md

 - a key in the KMS (which will be exported first)
 - a key in a KMIP JSON TTLV file

-For the latter 2 cases, the key may be a symmetric key and RFC 5649 will be used or a curve 25519 public key and ECIES will be used.
+For the latter 2 cases, the key may be a symmetric key, and RFC 5649 will be used, or a curve 25519 public key and ECIES will be used.

 **Usage:**